Home About Us How we work Ethnic Minority Affairs Committee

 Also, check out Education Minnesota’s MEA FIRE anti-racism program!

-Are you an educator of color?
-Keep yourself connected with Education Minnesota’s educators of color affinity groups.
-Visit this page for more information!
+Are you a BIPOC educator?
+Keep yourself connected with Education Minnesota’s educator of color affinity groups.
+Click on the logos below or visit this page for more information!